One of the most exciting and rewarding aspects of being a professional poker player is the opportunity to travel the world for tournaments.

 If you haven’t gone to NOLA, I’d suggest putting it near the top of your travel list.
 Easily one of my overall favorite cities in the USA, New Orleans is a unique place with a really cool vibe.

-Harrah’s casino is host to an annual WSOP Circuit event (see: event details here), which brings a lot of southern gamblers to town, and creates a strong live game scene during the tournament series.
+Harrah’s annual WSOP Circuit event, which brings a lot of southern gamblers to town, creates a strong live game scene during the tournament series.
 (The PLO cash game action is especially good.)